imdeepmind/imdeepmind.github.io/docs/programming-languages/python/pythonic-code.md

 ### Example 2: Extended Unpacking (Python 3.0+)

-Python 3 introduced extended unpacking, allowing you to capture multiple values in a list during unpacking.
+Python 3 introduced extended unpacking, allowing We to capture multiple values in a list during unpacking.

 ```python
 a, *middle, b = [1, 2, 3, 4, 5]